[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Self-touch is a wonderful way to get to know ourselves, to be kind and loving and gentle with ourselves.
 Pay attention to your body and what feels good.
 Do you just want to run your hands over your skin for now?
 Perfect, do that.
 Does using a wand vibrator through your clothes help you access pleasure in a way that feels safe?
 Amazing.

-Your Healing is For You and You Don’t Owe It to Anyone Else
+Healing From Trauma is For You and You Don’t Owe Your Sexuality to Anyone

-Many survivors feel anxious to recover from or “get over” their experiences because they want to be able to give their partner sex (or certain kind of sex.)
+Many survivors feel anxious to recover from or “get over” their trauma because they want to be able to give their partner sex (or certain kind of sex.)
 Sometimes this pressure comes from the partner.
 Other times, the partner is completely supportive and this pressure is internal.

 Yes, it’s wonderful to be able to share awesome sex with your partner(s) if you want to.
-But ultimately, your sexuality is your own.
-Reclaiming pleasure after sexual assault has to be for yourself first.
+But reclaiming intimacy after trauma has to be for yourself first.
 No-one has the right to access to your body.
 Not even if you’ve been married for fifty years.

 You can heal with other people.
-In fact, love and support are virtually essential for recovering from trauma.
+In fact, love and support are essential for recovering from trauma.
 But you can’t heal for somebody else, and you don’t owe your partner(s) a certain kind of recovery.

-There is No “Correct” Version of Healthy Sexuality
+There is No “Correct” Version of Healthy Sexuality After Trauma

 Pleasure is personal and it can look countless different ways.
 A healthy relationship with your sexuality means something different to everyone.

-Sadly a lot of people still believe that the only correct way to have sex is for that sex to be penetrative, heterosexual, monogamous, vanilla, and within the context of a serious relationship.
+Sadly, a lot of people still believe that the only correct sex is penetrative, heterosexual, monogamous, vanilla, and within the context of a serious relationship.
 Survivors of trauma who identify as queer, non-monogamous, kinky, asexual, demisexual, or highly sexual may find themselves pathologised, with professionals and loved ones alike attributing their identities and experiences to their trauma.
 This is tremendously damaging to survivors and is another form of taking away our agency.

 Reclaiming pleasure after trauma means that you get to decide how your sexuality looks.
 If it’s happy, risk-aware, and consensual, you’re doing it right.

-The Hardest Lesson About Reclaiming Pleasure After Sexual Assault: Some Things Might Never Go Back to the Way They Were
+The Hardest Lesson About Intimacy and Pleasure After Sexual Trauma: Some Things Might Never Go Back to the Way They Were

-I still grieve for the Amy who never met her abusers.
+I still grieve for the Amy who never met her abuser.
 I still grieve for the version of me who didn’t get pressured into sex in her teens, who didn’t lose half her twenties to psychological abuse, who didn’t get raped at a party in her thirties.
 Honestly?
-I probably always will.
+I will probably always carry that grief.

-When it comes to reclaiming pleasure, the hardest thing for me to learn was that some things will never be the way they might have been in that alternate timeline.
+When it comes to reclaiming pleasure and intimacy after trauma, the hardest thing for me to learn was that some things will never be the way they might have been in that alternate timeline.

 Because abuse, assault, violence?
 It changes us.
 It has a deep, profound, and lasting impact.
 I know that the things I’ve experienced will, in some ways, be with me forever.
 I’ll never go back to the way I was before.
-Not completely.

 But I am starting, in some small ways, to be okay with that.
 Nothing stays the same forever, and every experience we have shapes and molds us.
 So no, I’ll never be the person I might have been without those experiences.
 But I can grow into someone else.
 She might even be someone great.